Avnsx/fansly-downloader/README.md

 	pip install requests

+## Support
+Dependant on how many people show me that they're liking the code by giving ⭐'s on this repo, I'll expand functionality & push more quality of life updates.
+Would you like to help out more?
+Any crypto donations are welcome!

+BTC: bc1q82n68gmdxwp8vld524q5s7wzk2ns54yr27flst

+ETH: 0x645a734Db104B3EDc1FBBA3604F2A2D77AD3BDc5

 ## Disclaimer
-lol!
-Of course I've never even used this code myself ever before and haven't experienced its intended functionality on my local machine.
-This was written purely for educational purposes, in a entirely theoretical environment.
 "Fansly" or fansly.com is operated by Select Media LLC as stated on their "Contact" page.
 This code (Avnsx/fansly) isn't in any way affiliated with, sponsored by, or endorsed by Select Media LLC or "Fansly".
 The developer of this code is not responsible for the end users actions.
+Of course I've never even used this code myself ever before and haven't experienced its intended functionality on my local machine.
+This was written purely for educational purposes, in a entirely theoretical environment.

 Written with python 3.9.7 for Windows 10, Version 21H1 Build 19043.1237

-Dependant on how many people show me that they're liking the code by giving ⭐'s on this repo, I'll expand functionality & push more quality of life updates.